enthdegree/f100/readme.md

     - The ring for the F100 seems to have dimensions close or identical to the Nikon DK-17 (for which free replacement models are published), but I haven’t yet found empirical evidence they are interchangeable.
 You’d still need to find a glass window for those too.
 - Battery cartridge
     - The standard is Nikon MS-12 (4xAA batteries).
 Ebay price exceeds $100 which is obscene.
     - Bogdanbogvzyan sells compatible design files for $10 at Cults3D: https://cults3d.com/en/3d-model/gadget/nikon-ms-12-aa-battery-holder-for-f100 .
 3D prints of that can be found for $30 shipped.
-    - I attempted to print that design with PLA (Thank you HackManhattan) but it failed during assembly due to layer separation and the screws sheared out of their holes.
-      If I tried printing it again, against the designer's recommendation I’d print it on its side instead of vetically.
+A section below details my experience with prints of this design.
 - Focus screen
     - The standard is Nikon Type B Focusing Screen 2599.
 Ebay price is $28.
     - There are actually aftermarket screens (with split prism!) with correct dimensions on aliexpress: "Dual 45 degree Split Image Focus Focusing Screen for Nikon D1 D1H D1X F100 PR129"